Invisible Languages of the LLM Universe: Theoretical Framework

-Self-orientalization compounds these dynamics. \citet{liu2017beneath} document how some Chinese professionals in Australia actively cater to stereotypes, labeling themselves with Confucian attributes to gain workplace advantage. \citet{chen2021language} shows tourism discourse in China Daily depicts some regions as marginalized due to lack of English service, with ``Chinglish'' reinforcing stereotypes of Chinese English inadequacy -- a form of internalized linguistic imperialism that LLMs trained on such texts will reproduce.
+Self-orientalization further intensifies these dynamics. \citet{yan2018other} document how certain Chinese professionals strategically mobilize and even amplify cultural stereotypes, self identifying with Confucian traits, in order to secure advantages in professional settings.
+Similarly, \citet{chen2021language} demonstrate that tourism discourse in China not only constructs particular regions as peripheral on the basis of limited English-language services, but also reiterates tropes of Chinese English deficiency.
+This discursive pattern constitutes a form of internalized linguistic imperialism that is likely to be replicated and amplified by large language models (LLMs) trained on such corpora.